HBD-BH/StarNotary/README.md

 cd app
 # Remove the node_modules
 # remove packages
-rm -rf node_modules
+rm -rf node_modules # Not necessary in case you cloned this repo, as app/node_modules is in .gitignore
 # clean cache
-npm cache clean
+npm cache clean # Not necessary in current version of npm rm package-lock.json
-rm package-lock.json
 # initialize npm (you can accept defaults)
 npm init